daviscyl/Deep-Reinforcement-Learning-Tennis/README.md

 ### Instructions

-- Run all the block cells `Report.ipynb` to initiate the evironment and go through the trainings.
+- Run all the block cells `Report.ipynb` to initiate the environment and go through the trainings.
 - Run `evaluate.py` to watch a trained agent play the game with itself.
 - `best_actor.pth` and `best_critic.pth` are the weights of the best model's actor and critic networks.
 - `network.py` defines the DDPG agent's neural networks.